palikar/blog-hugo-files/content/projects/cpp_tips.md

 1. Type deduction must occur
 2. The reference must have exactly the form "T&&".
 No `const`, no nothing.
 Just "T&&".

-If the `const` qualifier is used for the function parameter, it(the parameter) will "collapse" _rvalue const reference_ which pretty useless on itself as we say in the [previous tip](#org6b96aa2). <br /> As stated if universal reference is bound to rvalue, it is an rvalue reference and lvalue reference if it's bound to lvalue.
+If the `const` qualifier is used for the function parameter, it(the parameter) will "collapse" _rvalue const reference_ which pretty useless on itself as we say in the [previous tip](#org3c1977d). <br /> As stated if universal reference is bound to rvalue, it is an rvalue reference and lvalue reference if it's bound to lvalue.
 This means that universal references are exactly thing to be used with `std::forward<T>()`.

-### _Pass by value_ is not what your first C++ book would have you believe+ {#pass-by-value-is-not-what-your-first-c-book-would-have-you-believe}
+### _Pass by value_ is not what your first C++ book would have you believe {#pass-by-value-is-not-what-your-first-c-book-would-have-you-believe}

 Maybe this is exclusive to me but when I was learning C++ I was left with the impression that passing things by value is kinda dumb if you can pass it by reference.
 I mean, who needs the extra copy, right?!
 Not quite.
 Consider the case of a simple setter